LSU fires men's basketball coach Matt McMahon, is finalizing agreement to rehire Will Wade

-LSU has fired fourth-year coach Matt McMahon and has reached an agreement to rehire former Tigers coach Will Wade from N.C.
+LSU fired fourth-year coach Matt McMahon on Thursday and reached an agreement to rehire former Tigers coach Will Wade from N.C.
 State.

 "This was not an easy decision," Wade wrote in a social media post Thursday in which he thanked N.C.
 State for the opportunity to coach the Wolfpack.
 “But the opportunity to return to Louisiana State University is deeply personal.
 It's a chance to go home — to a place that means a great deal to me and my family.”